Coconut Flour Cake

 This post may contain affiliate links.
 See my disclosure policy.

-This coconut flour cake is moist, fluffy, and full of coconut flavor!
+This coconut flour cake is moist, fluffy, and full of coconut flavor.
 Topped with a coconut frosting, this show-stopping dessert is gluten-free and lower in carbs.

 Are you a fan of baking with coconut flour?
 We love baking with it, as it truly transforms desserts and bakery items into something quite delicious.
-If you’ve tried my coconut flour brownies, coconut flour cookies, or coconut flour muffins before, you know we have things right!
+This classic coconut flour cake is our current obsession.

 You may be familiar with my coconut flour chocolate cake.
 This recipe is a little different because it’s more like a blank canvas (similar to a low carb vanilla cake).
 It’s the perfect cake to make if you want to experiment with coconut flour; from here, you can jazz it up and flavor it any way you like!